Skip to main content

 1. The Mobile Application launches a SafariView with Smartcar Connect to request access to a user’s vehicle.
 On Connect, the user logs in with their vehicle credentials and grants the Application access to their vehicle.

-2. The SafariView is redirected to a specified REDIRECT_URI along with an authorization code.
+2. The SafariView is redirected to a specified REDIRECT_URI along with a user_id and state.
 This will be the custom scheme set on the application.
-The Smartcar iOS SDK receives the authorization code in a view listening for the specified custom scheme URI, and passes it to the Mobile Application.
+The Smartcar iOS SDK receives the response in a view listening for the specified custom scheme URI, and passes it to the Mobile Application.

-3. The Mobile Application sends the received authorization code to the Application’s back-end service.
+3. The Mobile Application sends the received user_id to the Application’s backend service for storage.

-6. Using the ACCESS_TOKEN, the Application can now send requests to the Smartcar API.
+5. Using the access token and the sc-user-id header, the Application can now send requests to the Smartcar API.
 It can access protected resources and send commands to and from the user’s vehicle via the backend service.

 Prerequisites